prasadpilla/savetheinternetdp/README.md

 Rails App to support #SaveTheInternet.

-Facebook login to change profile picture
+Allows users to login with Facebook, Applies overlay effet and automatically publish it to Facebook ;)